santisq/PSCsvUtil/README.md

 ### Merging a split Csv

-The following example demonstrates how to merge the Csv files generated with the examples above using [`Merge-Csv`](/public/Merge-Csv.ps1).
+This example demonstrates how to merge the Csv files generated with the examples above using [`Merge-Csv`](/public/Merge-Csv.ps1).

 ```powershell
 PS ..\PS-CsvUtil> Get-ChildItem .\tests\by50mbchunks\ -Filter *Part*.csv | Merge-Csv -DestinationPath mergedCsv50mbchunks.csv -PassThru